We found the perfect onsen experience in Japan.

-The Shangri-La we all seek can come in different forms and, usually, drop out of the clear blue sky and land in our laps in a perfect-package-of-a-day.
-These places and experiences will stick on our minds for years to come and on cold dark nights when a major paper is due the next day or a baby is screaming at 2am and keeping you awake, you go back to these magical places in your mind which memory has only polished and made brighter over the years.
+The “Shangri-La” experience travelers all seek can come in different forms and, usually, drop out of the clear blue sky and land in our laps in a perfectly packaged day.
+These places and experiences will stick out in our minds for years to come and on cold dark nights when a major paper is due the next day or a baby is screaming at 2am and keeping you awake, you go back to these magical places in your mind which memory has only polished and made brighter over the years.

 We had to catch a bus which drops you off at a deserted ski resort.
-We got picked up by the onsen from there and driven deeper into the mountains.
+The bus stop is right by the train station and was easy to find.
+The drivers were all helpful and when we told them we needed to go to the ski field, they knew were we wanted to go.
+We got picked up by the onsen from the ski resort and driven deeper into the mountains.
 The road wound and twisted and was walled in with feet of snow.
-When we pulled up to the Ryokan we were in a world of our own.
+When we pulled up to the ryokan we were in a world of our own.

 Ryokans are traditional places to stay in Japan.
 They can be very fancy or bare-bones but it’s the tradition involved that makes them unique and special.
 If you can get a ryokan that also has an onsen (Japanese for hot soaking pools) you’re in a very special place.

 Tsuru-no-yu had one room available for one night and Jackson managed to book it for us on our last night in Japan.
-For $80 USD a person per night we were transported to a level of relaxation and calm that we hadn’t experienced for a while.
-It’s a bit pricey, but for one night it is really really worth it (or, you know, maybe do 3 nights if you have the means).
+For $80 USD a person, per night we were transported to a level of relaxation and calm that we hadn’t experienced for a while.
+It’s a bit pricey, but for one night it is really, really worth it (or, you know, maybe do 3 nights if you have the means).
+We booked the room through a third-party website as you cannot book the room through the ryokan’s website.

 There were hot sulfuric baths that sat steaming outside.
 The snow was melted back from the pools and the fact that it was still hovering around freezing in the mountains made stepping into the hot pools extra delightful because these were VERY hot.
 They had gender segregated pools and then a mixed bath.
 Jackson and I used the mixed only.